coryknopp/CodeCoverageAPI/README.md

 # Getting Started

-Download `code-coverage-api-1.0.jar` and include as a dependency in your Java project.
+Download `code-coverage-api-1.0.jar` and include it as a dependency in your Java project.

 Initialize a `CoverageAnalyzer` object, including the path to your serialized data file as a parameter.
 Be sure that you use Cobertura version 2.0.3 to get your coverage information.